Craig David

 Craig Ashley David (born 5 May 1981) is an English singer.
 He rose to fame in 1999, featuring on the single "Re-Rewind" by Artful Dodger.
 David's debut studio album, Born to Do It, was released in 2000, to great commercial success.
-In total, David has released nine studio albums: Slicker Than Your Average (2002), The Story Goes...
+He followed it up with eight more studio albums: Slicker Than Your Average (2002), The Story Goes...
 (2005), Trust Me (2007), Signed Sealed Delivered (2010), Following My Intuition (2016), The Time Is Now (2018), 22 (2022), and Commitment (2025).
 Over his career, David has collaborated with a diverse array of artists, including Sting, Tinchy Stryder, Big Narstie, Tiwa Savage and JoJo.

 Early life

 David was born in Southampton, Hampshire, the only child of Tina (née Loftus), a retail assistant at Superdrug, and George David, a carpenter, and grew up in the Holyrood estate.
 David's father is from Grenada in the Caribbean and David's mother is Anglo-Jewish and related to the founders of the Accurist watch-making company; David's maternal grandfather was an Orthodox Jew and his maternal grandmother a convert to Judaism.
 David's parents separated when he was eight and he was brought up by his mother.

 He attended Bellemoor School and Southampton City College.
 David was bullied by other students at school.
 He wrote and released the song "Johnny" in 2005 about his memories of being bullied.

 David's father, George David, played bass in a reggae band called Ebony Rockers.
 As a teen, David began accompanying his father to local dance clubs, where DJs let him take the microphone.
 He also began creating his own music and lyrics and working in youth and community clubs as an MC and DJ.